AC8L/DigiPi_RigHat/README.md

 # DigiPi RigHat
 ## (Yet an other interface hat for famous DigiPi)

-Please be patient, I am still editing and adding instructions.

 This is an interface hat for a DigiPi by KM6LYW (www.digipi.org).
 I am releasing fabrication files under open source license so anyone can order PCB's with SMD mounted components.